-Figure 14.5 HTTP Proxy Settings
+Figure 15.4 HTTP Proxy Settings

-14.7 External Authentication
+15.6 External Authentication

-Table 14.3 External Authentication
+Table 15.3 External Authentication

-Name Description Disabled nuthentication system is used.
-All user authentication is MySQL Enterprise Monitor.
+Name Description Disabled No external authentication system is used.
+All user authentication is performed in MySQL Enterprise Monitor.
 LDAP Authentication Enables the L LDAP installa DAP configuration.
-Populate the fields as required by your ation.
-Active Directory Authentication Active Directory configuration.
-Populate the fields as our Active Directory installation.
-Is Authoritative To make the selected authentication system the authoritative.
-To make the selected authentication system the authoritative. • ^ Important \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ If you select this option, and the LDAP service is misconfigured, you can lock yourself out of MySQL Enterprise Monitor entirely.
+Populate the fields as required by your tion.
+Active Directory Authentication active Directory configuration.
+Populate the fields as required e Directory installation.
+Is Authoritative selected authentication system the authoritative authentication sheck Is Authoritative . ^ Important If you select this option, and the LDAP service is misconfigured, you can lock yourself out of MySQL Enterprise Monitor entirely.